To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 There are five levels of work that the Social Security Administration uses to judge whether an individual can perform the range of sedentary, light, medium, heavy or very heavy work.
-This judgment is based from an exertional point of view – exertion being effort needed to complete a given task.
+This judgment is based on an exertional point of view – exertion being the effort needed to complete a given task.
 Below we will break down three of these five forms of work that are most common.

 Sedentary work is work that involves lifting no more than 10 pounds at once.
 It can occasionally involve carrying or lifting items such as ledgers, small tools and docket files.
 While a sedentary job is defined as one that involves a lot of sitting, it also involves some walking and standing to carry out job duties.
 Usually, this involves standing or walking for up to two hours throughout an eight-hour work day and sitting for six hours of an eight-hour work day.

 Light work jobs require frequent lifting or carrying objects that weigh 10 pounds and occasionally lifting or carrying objects that weigh up to 20 pounds.
 Jobs that fall into this category require a bit more standing and walking than sedentary jobs, usually six hours of standing and/or walking.

 While performing a job in this category, one might be able to sit for small increments between walking and standing with a total of no more than two hours of sitting in an eight-hour work day.
 An example of a job that falls into this category would be a cashier, bagger or machine operator.